thismatters/django-mailinglist/README.md

 ### Improvements

-* Easier configuration: doesn't require installing and configuring additional apps; customized templates are not required.
+* Easier configuration: doesn't require installing and configuring additional apps, customized templates are not required, doesn't require the `sites` framework.
 * More secure: doesn't leak user data in subscribe/unsubscribe flows; allows use of https.
-* More compliant: doesn't store user data within its own models, project must provide a `User`-like model for storing subscriber user data.
+* More private: doesn't store user data within its own models, project must provide a `User`-like model for storing subscriber user data.
+* More compliant: outgoing messages adhere (accurately) to [RFC3269 on email header fields for mailing lists](https://datatracker.ietf.org/doc/html/rfc2369).
 * Implicit send lists: when a message is published, it is sent to all subscribers (at time of processing) except those explicitly excluded from the submission.
 * Send tracking: tracks each sending of a message to a subscriber so that interrupted sending jobs can be resumed.
 * Lower friction user self-management: the unsubscribe link in outgoing message will immediately unsubscribe the recipient.